bobalicious/amoss/README.md

 All of the below can be used with either `withParameter` or `withParameterNamed`.

+# NOTE - The behaviour described here is not complete - clarification of the behaviour for `List`, `Set` and `Map` has yet to be implemented and documented.

 ### `setTo`

 In general, will check that the expected and passed values are the same instance, unless object specific behaviour has been defined.